 Presbyterian Women gathers women of the church together in community to nurture faith through prayer and Bible Study, and to support the mission of the church worldwide.

 The communities of women are called Circles.
 Women of all ages meet once a month from September – May in their individual Circles.
 Meetings are usually the first or second week of the month.
-Locations are listed in the Worship & Work monthly newsletter.
-Park Lake has five Circles, named after women of the Bible – Esther, Martha, Lydia, Sarah and Dorcas (yes, that is the name of a woman in the Bible!).
+Times and locations are listed in the Worship & Work monthly newsletter.
+Park Lake has four Circles, named after women of the Bible – Esther, Joanna, Martha, Sarah and Dorcas (yes, that is the name of a woman in the Bible!).

-Be sure to attend Circle meetings and enjoy a “ladies night out” of fellowship and spiritual growth.
+Attend Circle meetings and enjoy a “ladies night out” of fellowship and spiritual growth.
 If you are not currently involved in a Circle, it is never too late to start.
-Presbyterian Women would love for you to join them!

 Mission projects of Circles vary.
 Circles ask Park Lakers to collect Box Tops for Education for Thornwell Home, Labels for Education for Duvall Home, food coupons for the Russell Home, and aluminum pop tabs for Ronald McDonald House.
 All of these items may be placed in the work room in the church office or given to any Circle member.